Saturday, November 5, 2016

 Around any barbecue, going back in time to cannibal feasts, blokes have tended to polarize into one side or another of a bipolar issue.
 Holden vs Ford, Mac vs Windows, Nikon vs Canon, league vs AFL, etc and bloody etc.

-In Malakula, (sounds like molecular) which is a large island south of Santo, there are two tribes; the Big Nambas and the Smol Nambas.
+In Malekula, (sounds like molecular) which is a large island south of Santo, there are two tribes; the Big Nambas and the Smol Nambas.

 A namba is a penis sheath.